Thursday, November 10, 2022 11:00am, EST

 • Yes, the ChAP courses are open to all students; all students interested in the course topics are encouraged to enroll in the courses.
 Non-ChAP students can also develop an Area of Emphasis if they wish, to tailor some of their interests and coursework with a focus on children and youth.

 • ChAP students are required to participate in brief, periodic Canvas Discussion groups during the spring and Fall semesters.
-ChAP students interact with others in their “Peer Teams” about their field placements, etc.
+ChAP students interact with others in their “Peer Teams” about their practicum learning placements, etc.

 • Yes, students who successfully fulfill all of the requirements of the Child and Adolescent Well-being Certificate will receive a Certificate at graduation; their transcripts will also indicate that they earned a specialized Certificate.